selked/scrivenR/README.md

 In order to extract audio from videos or convert files in other audio formats, this package uses ffmpeg.
 This is a lightweight but extremely powerful audio and video processing program that is run entirely from the command-line or terminal.

 I'll mention that R does have the very neat `av` package, which binds R with ffmpeg, but I haven't always had the best luck with longer (1 hr+) files.
-Your mileage may well vary, so feel free to try it out, but I found that files taking me upwards of 45 minutes to convert with `av` could be converted in seconds with ffmpeg.
+Your mileage may well vary, and it handles many other audio-processing tasks as well, so I encourage you to try it out.
+But I found that files taking me upwards of 45 minutes to convert with `av` could be converted in seconds by calling ffmpeg directly through the command-line interface.

 So, if you want to make use of `extract_audio()` or `convert_audio()`, you will need to make sure you have ffmpeg installed.
-I leverage R's `system()` function to call ffmpeg commands using your file names.
 You can download ffmpeg [here](https://www.ffmpeg.org/download.html).
 I'm on Windows, and I typically download the most recent, stable 'full' build from gyan.dev.
 Make sure that the location of your ffmpeg bin file is added to your PATH system environment variable.

 ## Example Code for Functions